-- (2) There were no restricted stock units granted to our named executive officers in 2022.
-The amounts reported in the "Stock Awards" column for 2021 reflect the grant date fair value of restricted stock units granted in 2021.
-The amounts are computed in accordance with the provisions of ASC, Topic 718 disregarding the effect of estimated forfeitures related to service-based vesting.
-These amounts reflect the accounting cost for the restricted stock units and do not correspond to the actual economic value that may be received by the named executive officer upon vesting or settlement of the restricted stock units.
-See Note 18 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K regarding certain assumptions underlying the valuation of equity awards. - (3) The amounts reported in the "Option Awards" column set forth the grant date fair value of options to purchase shares of the Company's common stock granted during each fiscal year.
-The amounts are computed in accordance with the provisions of ASC, Topic 718 disregarding the effect of estimated forfeitures related to service-based vesting.
-These amounts reflect the accounting cost for the stock options and do not correspond to the actual economic value that may be received by the named executive officer upon exercise of the stock options.
-See Note 12 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K regarding certain assumptions underlying the valuation of equity awards. - (4) The amounts reported in the "Non-Equity Incentive Plan Compensation" column set forth the amount of compensation earned by the executive officers under the Company's annual performance-based bonus program during each fiscal year. - (5) The amounts reported in the "All Other Compensation" column set forth all of the compensation for each fiscal year that we could not properly report in any other column of the table, including the incremental cost to the Company of perquisites and other personal benefits such as 401(k) match contributions, Holiday pay, relocation assistance, and mobile phone allowances. - (6) Amount includes 401(k) matching contributions of \$8,700, \$720 for a mobile phone allowance and \$18,331 for theft losses incurred on a business trip. - (7) Amount includes 401(k) matching contributions of \$8,700, \$720 for a mobile phone allowance and \$81,250 in relocation assistance. - (8) Amount includes 401(k) matching contributions of \$8,700, \$720 for a mobile phone allowance and \$32,181 in relocation assistance.
+(2) In accordance with SEC rules, these columns set forth the aggregate grant date fair value of the stock awards and option awards, as applicable, granted during the applicable fiscal year.
+The amounts also reflect the incremental fair value with respect to the option repricing that took place in August 2023, calculated as of August 14, 2023, in accordance with FASB ASC Topic 718.
+The amounts are computed in accordance with the provisions of FASB ASC Topic 718 disregarding the effect of estimated forfeitures related to service-based vesting.
+These amounts reflect the accounting cost for the equity awards and do not correspond to the actual economic value that may be received by the named executive officer upon exercise of the stock options or vesting or settlement of stock awards.
+See Note 12 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K regarding certain assumptions underlying the valuation of equity awards.

+- (3) The amounts reported in the "Non-Equity Incentive Plan Compensation" column set forth the amount of compensation earned by the executive officers under the Company's annual performance-based bonus program during each fiscal year. - (4) The amounts reported in the "All Other Compensation" column set forth all of the compensation for each fiscal year that we could not properly report in any other column of the table, including, but not limited to, the incremental cost to the Company of perquisites and other personal benefits such as 401(k) match contributions and mobile phone allowances. - (5) Amount includes 401(k) matching contributions of \$14,850 and \$720 for a mobile phone allowance. - (6) Messrs.
+Harvey and Healey were not named executive officers in fiscal year 2022 and, therefore, their 2022 compensation is not disclosed in this summary compensation table. - (7) Amount includes 401(k) matching contributions of \$14,850 and \$720 for a mobile phone allowance. - (8) Amount includes 401(k) matching contributions of \$14,850 and \$720 for a mobile phone allowance.

-Narrative to 2022 Summary Compensation Table
+Narrative to 2023 Summary Compensation Table